The Death Penalty and Arguments Against It

 The government misconduct is another example from the graph, which includes repeating mistakes when innocent persons are executed.
 In the online newspaper New York Times, journalist Schwartz describes how Texas Judge refused to keep the court offices open past 5 p.m. on September 2007, when lawyers for a convicted rapist and murderer awaiting execution pleaded for a little more time to file a last minute appeal in the case.
 Judge Keller, who had served on the court since 1994, had left her office that afternoon to meet a repairman at home.
 She refused the request, and the prisoner, Michael Richard, was put to death later that evening by lethal injection.
 The charges could get Judge Keller removed from the bench, and she is in a fight for her career and her reputation.

 Of course, besides those two wrongful convictions there are many more errors going on in the Criminal Justice System of the United States.
 Two examples were enough for me to realize that we don’t need the execution, that’s why I shall ask for the abolition of the death penalty until more innocents are in the same situation as Mr. Clemmons and Michael Richard.
 As King writes: The death penalty is an imperfect, inhumane punishment dolled out not to those who commit the most serious offenses but to the most vulnerable in our society – the young, the mentally impaired, and the poor.
 You don’t find rich people on America’s death rows. (“Causes,” 2001) Rich, white criminals are less likely to be executed than underprivileged minority members and if the victim is white or wealthy, the death penalty is more likely to be imposed.
 The statistics provide evidence for this claim.
 Since 1976, 43 percent of executions in the U.S. have been black or Hispanic.
-This group accounts for 55 percent of those currently on death row.
-About half of those murdered in the U.S. are white but 80 percent of all murder cases involve white victims.
-From 1976 to 2002, 12 whites were executed for killing a black person while 178 blacks were executed for murdering a white person (“Race”, 2003).
-It would seem that the ‘unusual’ aspect of the death penalty continues to be a valid argument but another aspect must be present for the practice to again be abolished.
+Of individuals presently on death row, 55% belong to this group.
+Although white people make up around half of all murder victims in the United States, white people are involved in 80% of all murder cases.
+Twelve white people were put to death for killing a black person between 1976 and 2002, whereas 178 black people were put to death for killing a white person (“Race”, 2003).
+It appears that the “unusual” part of the death penalty is still a good argument, but in order to abolish the practice once more, another factor needs to be present.
 A justice system that disproportionately kills its own people cannot be considered anything but corrupt which devalues the entire system.

 The death penalty does not discourage crime, which the statistics prove.
-Opponents also deny that the death penalty is a deterrent to crime because of the nature of the reasons people commit homicide.
-People cannot conceive their own demise therefore cannot contemplate or appreciate the consequences.
+The nature of the motives behind homicides is another reason why opponents contest the death penalty’s ability to deter crime.
+People are unable to imagine their own deaths, hence they are unable to think through or understand the repercussions.
 In addition, these crimes are usually committed as a result of impulsive actions and not carefully considered beforehand.
 Therefore, “the deterrent case has no validity” (Johnson, 1968).
 If the person committing the murder does contemplate the consequences, they may kill not only the victim but any witnesses as well rather than risk being caught (Olen & Barry, 1996).
 Again, the opponents view has been substantiated.
-Many studies have been performed to determine if the death penalty is indeed deterrence.
+The effectiveness of the death penalty as a deterrent has been the subject of numerous studies.
 They are conducted by “comparing homicide rates in contiguous jurisdictions, some of which had abolished capital punishment; examining time series data on homicide rates within a jurisdiction during the years before and after the abolished capital punishment; and comparing homicide rates in a jurisdiction before and after the imposition of the death sentence or execution” (Hagan, 1985).
 These studies have unanimously demonstrated that the death penalty does not deter crime.

 The story that shocked the whole world was about the serial killer in the Russian Federation will support my idea.
 Andrei Chikatilo was a Russian serial killer who was found guilty in fifty two murders out of fifty three and sentenced to death for each offense.
 When he was given a chance for the last word at one point he claimed that he had done favor to society by cleansing it of “worthless people.”
 On February 14, 1994 Chikatilo was taken to a soundproofed room in Novocherkassk (Russian city in Rostov Oblast) prison and executed by a single gunshot behind the right ear (“Andrei Chikatilo”).
 Did Chikatilo deserve such an easy death?
 I think killers like him should be isolated from the society and sentenced to life in prison without the possibility of parole.